flexn-io/renative/docs/DOC_RNV_CLI.md

 `$ rnv fastlane <commands>` - Run fastlane directly from rnv.
 Supports all fastlane commands.
 It installs fastlane automatically if it's not installed.

+##### rnv publish

+`$ rnv publish [patch|minor|major]` - Will help you bump the version, create a commit and a tag and push them.
+It uses [release-it](https://github.com/release-it/release-it) under the hood so you can configure it and pass whatever arguments that are supported by `release-it`.
+You can also run `rnv publish` without any arguments to enter interactive mode.

 ### Options

 You can combine most of the above commands with following extra arguments you can combine together